NotionTheory/unity-sweeper/README.md

 This plugin helps you sweep up your project - it detects unused files, removes them from the project, and creates a backup of the removed assets exported as a unity package.

 Using the tool is really simple.
-You can initiate deleting unused files trough `Window` menu.
+You can initiate deleting unused files through `Window` menu.

 ![Window menu choices](Images/01.png)